JonasPerolini/PX4-Autopilot/docs/en/flight_modes/route_safe_point_return.md

 VTOL transition handling is still preserved:

 - after joining, PX4 can issue a required back-transition before continuing,
-- while following the route, PX4 can still issue front-transition or back-transition commands when the active segment state changes.
+- while following the route, PX4 uses the same segment-end anchor rules as the planner, so reverse traversal still sees the transition items attached to the segment being entered,
+- if type 6 is re-evaluated while the vehicle is already front-transitioning and the new plan flips route direction, PX4 immediately commands a back-transition before continuing.

 ### 3.3 Branch-off activation